1989 Tiananmen Square protests and massacre: Hong Kong

 The events continue to strongly impact perceptions of China, its government, attitudes towards democracy, and the extent to which Hong Kongers should identify as "Chinese".
 The events of 4 June are seen as representative of the Chinese brand of authoritarianism, and they are often invoked by pro-democracy politicians in Hong Kong, especially in relation to democratic reform in Hong Kong and the territory's relationship with Beijing.
 Academic studies indicate that those who supported the Tiananmen Square movement's rehabilitation had a tendency to support democratisation in the territory and the election of pro-democracy parties.

-In memory of the events among other monuments at 1997 Pillar of Shame with height of 8 meters performed by sculptor Jens Galschiøt was placed in the University of Hong Kong.
-On 22 December 2021, it was removed by the university authorities, a move that was condemned by survivors of the massacre.
+In memory of the events among other monuments at 1997 Pillar of Shame with height of 8 m performed by sculptor Jens Galschiøt was placed in the University of Hong Kong.
+On 22 December 2021, it was removed by the university authorities, a move that was condemned by Wang Dan.

 China's image internationally

 The Chinese government drew widespread condemnation for its suppression of the protests.
 In the immediate aftermath, China seemed to be becoming a pariah state, increasingly isolated internationally.
 This was a significant setback for the leadership, who had courted international investment for much of the 1980s, as the country emerged from the chaos of the Cultural Revolution; however, Deng Xiaoping and the core leadership vowed to continue economic liberalisation policies after 1989.
 From there on, China would work domestically and internationally to reshape its national image from that of a repressive regime to that of a benign global economic and military partner.

-Although the crackdown hurt relations with Western countries, it had relatively little impact on China's relations with its Asian neighbors.
+Although the crackdown hurt relations with Western countries, it had relatively little impact on China's relations with its Asian neighbours.
 Professor Suisheng Zhao, Director of the Centre for China-US Cooperation at the University of Denver, attributes the slight impact to the fact that "the human rights records in most of these countries were not better than China's.
 To a certain extent, they were sympathetic to China's struggle against pressures from Western countries."
-Even in the wake of the crackdown, China's foreign relations with its neighbors generally improved.
+Even in the wake of the crackdown, China's foreign relations with its neighbours generally improved.